RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Hat-Tip-To.md

 #### Others

-- The "Spanish pentesting crew"
+- The "Spanish pentesting crew" friends group
 - The [Wifislax] staff
 - The [BlackArch] community and specially to [noptrix] and [Edu4rdSHL] for his support
 - The [ArchStrike] staff and the maintainers, specially [Cthulu201] and [xorond] who in addition helped on some translations